Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO), which deploys tens to hundreds of antennas at the base station (BS), is a key and effective technology for significantly improving the spectrum and energy efficiency of 5G and beyond wireless communication systems \cite{massivemimo2,massivemimo1,massivemimo3}.
-Classical full-digital processing, however, is not suitable for the massive MIMO system, as the number of radio-frequency (RF) chains and analog-to-digital converters (ADCs)/digital-to-analog converters (DACs) needs to be scaled up by the number of antennas, which will lead to high hardware complexity and power consumption.
-The above issue is particularly acute when high-resolution ADCs/DACs are adopted, since the power consumption of ADCs/DACs grows exponentially with the resolution number\cite{resolution1}.
-Effective ways of reducing the hardware cost and the power assumption in a practical massive MIMO system (without too much performance loss) include employing hybrid analog digital (AD) precoding \cite{AD1,AD2,AD3} (in which a large-antenna array is driven by only a limited number of RF chains) and using low-resolution ADCs/DACs.
-In particular, the cheapest one-bit ADCs/DACs have attracted a lot of recent research interests\cite{ADC4,ADC5,linear2,linear1,SQUID,C3PO2,ADMM,CIfirst,CImodel,PBB,CIBB,CI1bitoverview,sep2,sep3,GEMM}.
-In addition to their capability of reducing the resolution cost, the one-bit ADCs/DACs are able to cut down energy consumption and hardware complexity associated with RF power amplifiers (PAs), because the constant envelop signal they transmit allows for employment of the most power-efficient and cheapest PAs.
-This paper focuses on the one-bit precoding problem in the multiuser downlink massive MIMO system with phase shift keying (PSK) modulation and proposes efficient approaches for solving the problem.
+\IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO), which {\blue may} deploy hundreds of antennas at the base station (BS), is a key and effective technology for significantly improving the {spectral} and energy efficiency of 5G and beyond wireless communication systems \cite{massivemimo2,massivemimo1,massivemimo3}. {\blue However, since the numbers of radio-frequency (RF) chains and analog-to-digital converters (ADCs)/digital-to-analog converters (DACs) scale up by the number of antennas, massive MIMO systems face great challenges of high hardware complexity and power consumption.
+To alleviate the above issues, researchers have exploited two research directions: cutting down the number of RF chains and ADCs/DACs that drive the large-antenna array, and reducing the resolution/quality of each ADC/DAC and RF chain.
+In the downlink, the former paradigm leads to hybrid analog digital (AD) precoding \cite{AD1,AD2,AD3}, while the latter corresponds to precoding under low-resolution DACs \cite{SQUID}.
+In particular, one-bit precoding, where the BS is employed with the cheapest and most power-efficient one-bit DACs, has attracted a lot of recent research interests \cite{ADC4,ADC5,linear2,linear1,SQUID,C3PO2,TITpaper,MAGIQ,IDE,ADMM,CIfirst,QCECI,CImodel,PBB,GMSM,CIBB,CI1bitoverview,sep2,sep3,GEMM,seppsk}.
+On the one hand, the one-bit signal has low peak-to-average power ratio (PAPR), which is also favorable to save energy for the accompanying power amplifies (PAs) in the RF chains.
+On the other hand, the use of one-bit DACs imposes stringent discrete signal constraints on the transmitted signal, which renders one-bit precoding a challenging problem to solve.
+In this paper, we {focus} on the one-bit precoding problem in the multiuser downlink massive MIMO system with phase shift keying (PSK) modulation.
+We contribute to the fundamental computational complexity analysis and efficient algorithm designs for the one-bit precoding problem. }